heduo/toyrobot/readme.md

 |try_far_move.input.txt |try far move and still remain on table top| |Report Output: 5,2,EAST|
 |invalid_command.input.txt | try for invalid command, such as 'UP', 'DOWN'...| InvalidCommandException |    |

+> All the Exceptions have been tested in unit tests.
+However, feel free to place your own input files and have a test